MicrosoftDocs/power-platform/power-platform/admin/create-users.md

 [System and application users](system-application-users.md)

 - Not synchronized with Azure AD, and created by Dataverse out of the box.
-- Placeholder user record for all of customer’s delegated admin partner users to access CDS as delegated administrators.
+- Placeholder user record for all of customer’s delegated admin partner users to access Dataverse as delegated administrators.
 - Key identifiers:
   - UPN value is crmoln2@microsoft.com.
   - Access mode value is 5.